How to Plan the Perfect One Day in Rocky Mountain National Park Itinerary

 Rocky Mountain National Park is open 24 hours a day all year, but some roads, trails and services are only available during the summer tourist season.

-To access the park, you will need a park pass or entrance fee plus a timed entry reservation if you are visiting between late May and early October.
+To access the park, you will need a park pass or entrance fee plus a timed entry reservation if you are visiting between late May and October (the exact dates change each year).
+The entrance fee is either $30 per vehicle for one day in Rocky Mountain National Park, $35 for 7 days, or $70 for an annual pass to the park.

 For the timed entry reservation, you can select either park access WITH Bear Lake Road, or park access WITHOUT Bear Lake Road.
 To see everything on this itinerary for Rocky Mountain National Park, you will need the reservation with access to Bear Lake Road, which sells out the fastest.